 Sapna P. Patel

 This clinical research study is divided into 2 parts: leukapheresis and treatment.
 In the leukapheresis part, white blood cells called T cells will be collected from you to be made into specialized CD8+T cells.
 To make specialized CD8+T cells, researchers separate out T cells from blood and treat them so they are able to target melanoma cells.
 The blood cells are then given back to the patient in the treatment part of the study.
 This is known as "adoptive T cell transfer" or "adoptive T cell therapy".
 This consent form is for the treatment part of the study.
-The goal of this clinical research study is to learn about the safety of giving CD8+T cells with ipilimumab, cyclophosphamide, and IL-2 (aldesleukin) to patients with uveal melanoma that is metastatic (has spread).
+The goal of this clinical research study is to learn about the safety of giving CD8+T cells with cyclophosphamide, and IL-2 (aldesleukin) to patients with uveal melanoma that is metastatic (has spread).
+Some participants will also receive ipilimumab.
 Researchers also want to learn if this combination can help to control the disease.

 Disease Group: Melanoma and other malignant neoplasms of skin,Symptoms and signs involving the skin and subcutaneous tissue